 No IT documentation business on the market today can hold a candle to inaction.

 Why is that?
-There seems to be a perceived connotation that network documentation isn’t that important or just stick with diagramming in Visio or maintain spreadsheets — and hope they are up to date.
+There seems to be a perception that network documentation isn’t that important or that it’s easiest to just stick with diagramming in Visio or maintain spreadsheets — and hope they are up to date.

 When people think of network documentation/network mapping/network diagrams, some correlate this with network monitoring/management.
 That’s a slippery slope as there is a big difference between network monitoring and network documentation.